daria-serkova/aws-cdk/geolocation-services/geo-localizer-solution/architecture/geo-data-storage-and-retrieval/retrieve-states-dropdown/README.md

-# Process: Get States List
+# Process: Get Localized State Dropdown Values

-The Get States List process is a crucial component of the data access layer, designed to retrieve a list of states stored in DynamoDB.
-This process provides applications with efficient access to up-to-date state information, which is essential for various functionalities such as regional configurations, state-specific services, and localization.
+The Get Localized State Dropdown Values process is a key component within the data access layer, designed to provide applications with an efficient and reliable method to retrieve a list of states stored inside the organization's data layer.
+This process is essential for functionalities that require accurate and up-to-date state information, such as regional configurations, state-specific services, and localization.

-This API endpoint retrieves the list of states in the language specified in the request.
-The information is organized and accessed from the DynamoDB table, ensuring prompt and accurate retrieval of state data.
-This process is vital for applications that need a multilingual repository of state information, facilitating smooth integration and access across diverse services.
+This API endpoint retrieves the list of states in the language specified in the request, ensuring that the information is relevant and understandable to the user.
+By organizing and accessing the data from the database, the process guarantees prompt and precise retrieval of state data.
+This is crucial for applications that require a multilingual repository of state information, enabling seamless integration and access across various services.

 ## Process